Glossary of Terms

 The difference between the amount of funding needed to complete a sponsored project, and what the sponsor is willing to provide.
 Cost-sharing can be either in direct costs, or indirect costs.

-A fixed date by which a proposal must be either sent or received by the sponsoring agency. (cf. target date) Instructions regarding deadlines should be read carefully.
-Some agencies require a proposal to be postmarked by a certain date, while others mandate that a proposal must be in hand by a given date.
+A fixed date by which a proposal must be either sent or received by the sponsoring agency.
+Instructions regarding deadlines should be read carefully.
+Some agencies require a proposal to be submitted and received by a certain date and time.

 Costs that are easily identified and charged to a specific project.
 These may include such items as salaries and wages, travel, equipment, and supplies.